0x0v1/0x0v1.github.io/content/posts/superbear/superbear.md

 ![Alt text](/superbear/image-9.png)

 It checks if the request was successful and then allocates memory using “VirtualAlloc”.
 The allocated memory is then read from the HTTP connection using the InternetReadFile function.
-This is looped, and retreaves data from the connection into the “lpBuffer”.
+This is looped, and retrieves data from the connection into the “lpBuffer”.

 ![Alt text](/superbear/image-10.png)

 The HTML data is checked for the string “NdBrldr”, if the string “NdBrldr” is not found during the processing of the loop the loop will exit.
 If it’s found, it will continue and a string “Found watermark” is pushed to the stack.

-After the loop ends the allocated memeory is realased using “VirtualFree” and the request handle is closed using “InternetCloseHandle”.
+After the loop ends the allocated memory is released using “VirtualFree” and the request handle is closed using “InternetCloseHandle”.

 Once the connection is established it will do one of four operations depending on the command message received from the C2.